InfinitePeripherals/QPayTest/docs/getting-started/ios.md

 ```

 ### Disconnect Payment Device
 Now that the transaction is complete you are free to disconnect the payment device if you wish.
 Please note that this should not be called before or during the transaction process.
+It is not recommended to disconnect the payment device if you are doing transaction continuously.
+Reconnection to a payment device might take some time depends on the type of the device you have (e.g.: BLE device takes longer time to discover and connect)

 ```swift
 self.pEngine!.disconnect()